pdbforone/audiobook-pipeline-styletts-personal/pipeline_common/README.md

 ## License

-Part of the audiobook-pipeline-chatterbox project.
+Part of the audiobook-pipeline-styletts-personal project.

 ---